emperorcal/boozey-naivebayes/README.md

 # Summary
 A Naïve Bayes classifier build from scratch in Python aimed at predicting either a positive or negative beer review based on beer review text, using natural language processing (NLP).

-Overall number of beer reviews in the dataset is 33047, with an 80/20 split for training and test (26437 train / 6610 test reviews).
+The overall number of beer reviews in the dataset is 33047, with an 80/20 split for training and test (26437 train / 6610 test reviews).

 AUC of X was achieved with the classifier versus an AUC of Y using Scikit multi NB.